dotnet/docs/docs/architecture/dapr-for-net-developers/state-management.md

 > [!NOTE]
 > The component configuration file includes a `secretKeyRef` to look up the value for the Redis password using the Dapr secrets building block.
 See [chapter 10](secrets.md) to learn more about managing secrets with Dapr.

-The Traffic Control Service is the only service in the Dapr Traffic Control application that should have access to the state store.
+The TrafficControl service is the only service in the Dapr Traffic Control application that should have access to the state store.
 The component configuration shown above enforces this constraint by using the `scopes` element to restrict access to the state store component.

 ## Summary